 In 2002, Bali suffered the human tragedy that is better known as the Bali Bombings in which events make IDEP as an organization realize the importance of disaster preparedness for the community.
-Learning from the situations that occur, IDEP develop handbook for community-based disaster management as a starting point the birth of disaster management programs and disaster risk reduction to date.
+Learning from the situations that occur, IDEP develop handbook for community-based disaster management as a starting point of the birth of disaster management programs and disaster risk reduction.

 The main feature of BWP is the building “recharge wells” to harvest rainwater during the rainy season.
 Thus, BWP will start a process of refilling the aquifer system that has been strongly damaged by the over-development of the island, especially in the south of Bali where inland salt water intrusion is increasing.
 The Bali Water Protection program aims to build specific-designed wells to recharge the acquirer system and to block salt water intrusion in coastal areas.
 It goes along with an educational program that will result in long-term freshwater resilience for Bali and its surrounding sister islands.